johnhyde/island/03 one fine gay.md

 Thomas held up two fingers to the barman to indicate he’d like one as well.
 He sat down next to his cousin and put a hand on his shoulder.
 He said, as gently as he could, “I’m going to be real with you: I don’t know what you’re on about and while I’ll probably figure it out eventually, maybe you’d like to just tell me?”

-Paul sighed dramatically and watched the barman shaking and stirring the drinks.[$ this is what they do on the islands; it’s their culture] Martin wouldn’t have indulged in this sort of day-drinking, but what good had his prudence done him??
+Paul sighed dramatically and watched the barman shaking and stirring the drinks.[$ this is what they do on the islands; it’s their culture[@ this is why they’re so frothy]] Martin wouldn’t have indulged in this sort of day-drinking, but what good had his prudence done him??

 [M; 574 words]